antonialoytorrens/cdoc/README.md

 ## Building

-The `cdoc` application can be build using a POSIX c99 compiler:
+The `cdoc` application can be built using a POSIX c99 compiler:

 ```sh
 $ make cdoc